rajatrao-13/rajatrao-13.github.io/_posts/2020-06-21-HackTheBox-ServMon.md

 ### 1.2 || FTP

-Nmap result shows us that it has `FTP` service running and on detecting `Anonymous FTP`, we were able to get FTP access of the machine. `Anonymous FTP` reveals a file named `Confidential.txt` which gives us hint of a `Passwors.txt` file being stored in `Nathane's` Desktop.
+Nmap result shows us that it has `FTP` service running and on detecting `Anonymous FTP`, we were able to get FTP access of the machine. `Anonymous FTP` reveals a file named `Confidential.txt` which gives us hint of a `Passwords.txt` file being stored in `Nathane's` Desktop.

 -> `FTP access`